 Water – The only liquid that the body requires and needs is pure, clean water.
 Every cell in your body needs water to function correctly.
 Water also helps to flush the body of toxins.
 Americans could save a bundle on their grocery bills and doctor visits if they would drink pure and clean water only.
 However, since most municipal water is toxic it is imperative to install good filters on faucets and showers or whole-house filtration systems.
-Now that the plastic companies have been forced into honesty about the hazards of packaging water in plastic bottles, water carafe filters are a very wise investment.
+Now that the plastic companies have been forced into honesty about the hazards of packaging water in plastic bottles, water carafes with filters and glass water containers are a very wise investment.
 They are inexpensive and can be taken to work, on outings and vacations and used at home.
 Distilled water packaged in glass is also a good choice.
 I suggest adding 2-3 tablespoons of organic raw apple cider vinegar to every gallon of the water that you drink.
 Try to drink ½ of your body weight in ounces of pure, clean water every day.

 Exercise – The average office worker in the US sits for a total of six hours daily and this number is rising.
 America is the most obese country in the world and obesity is becoming epidemic in our children – because of unhealthy diet and because physical education classes and recess has been drastically reduced or taken out of public school curriculum.
 Exercise helps in the elimination of toxins by keeping the lymph system moving, helps to keep the intestinal tract moving, helps with the circulatory system and is great for depression and to just clear one’s mind.
 Jumping on a mini-tramp, a 30-40 minute daily walk or a daily sports activity will help your body stay healthy.